Ben Sulayem to step back from direct F1 involvement

 "The FIA president has a wide remit that covers the breadth of global motor sport and mobility, and now that the structural reorganisation in Formula 1 is complete, this is a natural next step."

-The spokesperson added that Rincon, an American, would oversee F1 as part of her role, and that she "participates in [legislative body] the World Council and will be in Bahrain [at the first race of the F1 season on 3-5 March]".
+The spokesperson added that Robyn, an American, would oversee F1 as part of her role, and that she "participates in [legislative body] the World Council and will be in Bahrain [at the first race of the F1 season on 3-5 March]".